InsightDataScience/coding-challenge/README.md

 * *How should I account for transactions that are missing an "actor" field?*
 These errors in the input should be ignored by your program with correct exception handling.
 They should not affect your graph, and should not result in a new line in the output file.
 For simplicity, we have removed these entries from the sample file we have provided.

+* *Are transactions edges directed?
+If person A sends a payment to person B, is that different than if person B sends a payment to person A?*
+No, for simplicity the edges in the graph should be undirected.
+Nodes are connected with an edge regardless of the direction of payment.

 * *Do you have any larger sample inputs?*
 Yes, we have provided a sample of approximately 1,800 transactions in the `data-gen` directory of this repo.